emu-rs/rustual-boy/CONTRIBUTING.md

 Any contribution to/participation in the Rustual Boy project is expected to follow the [Contributor Covenant code of conduct](CODE_OF_CONDUCT.md).
 Rustual Boy aims to be an open project where anyone can contribute, and upholding this code is essential to that goal!

+## Getting started/getting in touch

+If you're interested in contributing in any way, shape, or form, feel free to [join our discord server](https://discord.gg/65j9YMA), [email @yupferris](mailto:yupferris@gmail.com), [file an issue](https://github.com/emu-rs/rustual-boy/issues) or [make a pull request](https://github.com/emu-rs/rustual-boy/pulls).
+For larger things it's obviously favorable to have a chat about it beforehand; for smaller bugfixes etc feel free to just fork/PR.

 ## Improvement areas/ideas

 Most of the core emulation/known game compatibility for Rustual Boy is nearing completion, but that doesn't mean the project is finished by any means!
 There are many areas where Rustual Boy can improve: